appcircleio/appcircle-docusaurus/docs/store-submit/google-play.md

 You can deploy the binaries to the Store Submit module from the [Distribute Module](../distribute/create-or-select-a-distribution-profile.md).
 Both directly uploaded apps and built apps deployed from the build module are supported as long as they are valid for Google Play. (e.g. in [release mode](../build/building-android-applications/) and [signed](../signing-identities/android-keystores.md) properly if APK - You can manage this in the [build configuration](../build/build-profile-configuration.md) for all types of development frameworks.).;

-Select a binary in the list and press "Send to Store Submit Module" from the top left menu.
+Select a binary in the list and press "Send to Store Submit for Play Store" from the top left menu.
 The package name of the binary will be matched automatically if there is an existing store submission profile.
 If not, a new store submission profile will be created automatically.

 ![](<https://cdn.appcircle.io/docs/assets/image (69).png>)